A New Crossover Algorithm for LP Inspired by the Spiral Dynamic of PDHG: Spiral Behavior of PDHG for LP

 The whole trajectory of the primal-dual solution $(\xbf, \ybf)$ is shown in Figure \ref{fig:pdlp-spiral-demo}, which can be divided into four phases. \begin{itemize} \item Phase 1 (in purple) \begin{itemize} \item The first 16 steps form a huge arc while moving forward.
 Then PDHG hits the $\xbf_1 = 0$ plane and a basis change event happens. \item During Phase 1, we have $B=\{1,2\}$ and $N=\emptyset$. \end{itemize} \item Phase 2 (in green) \begin{itemize} \item During iterations from steps 17 to 21, PDHG arcs around within the $\xbf_1 = 0$ plane until it reaches another $\xbf_2 = 0$ plane. \item During Phase 2, we have $B=\{2\}$ and $N=\{1\}$. \end{itemize} \item Phase 3 (in khaki) \begin{itemize} \item Marching against $\xbf_1 = 0$ and $\xbf_2 = 0$, the trajectory degenerates to a ray along $\ybf_1$ axis. \item During Phase 3, we have $B=\emptyset$ and $N=\{1,2\}$. \end{itemize} \item Phase 4 (in blue) \begin{itemize} \item Finally, $\xbf_2$ leaves its bound and the optimal PDHG basis is identified.
 There is no more basis change event and PDHG spirals towards the optimal solution. \item During Phase 4, we have $B=\{2\}$ and $N=\{1\}$. \end{itemize} \end{itemize}

-Notice that PDHG has already found the optimal PDHG basis in Phase 2, but changes the basis two more times due to the obstruction from the lower bound of $\xbf_2$.
+Note that PDHG has already found the optimal PDHG basis in Phase 2, but changes the basis two more times due to the obstruction from the lower bound of $\xbf_2$.
 Actually, Phase 2 and Phase 4 share the same spiral center, and the directions of their spiral rays are both zero vectors.

 Another interesting fact is that no basis change event will happen if we remove the bounds $\xbf_1,\xbf_2 \geq 0$.
 Phase 1 will continue and be fully observed as a combination of rotation and forward movement, as displayed in Figure \ref{fig:phase-1-nobd}.
-Moreover, the rotation converges rapidly; thus, PDHG may diverge almost straightly along the IDV, which is an instance of the spiral ray.
+Moreover, the rotation converges rapidly; thus, PDHG may diverge almost straight along the IDV, which is an instance of the spiral ray.

-Note that the basis change events split the PDHG trajectory into multiple similar spiral phases.
+The basis change events split the PDHG trajectory into multiple similar spiral phases.
 Our next goal is to analyze the spiral behavior within each phase, when the PDHG basis remains unchanged.